Skip to primary navigation Skip to primary content Skip to primary footer

 The Crane Fund for Widows and Children

-The Crane Fund for Widows and Children (CFWC) makes contributions to non-profit charitable organizations that provide direct assistance to the underserved populations in the communities where Crane Company operates or where our associates have a direct connection.
-This fund touches the lives of many through its efforts to support issues around food insecurity, affordable housing, education, health, environmental protection, animal welfare, and many other worthy causes.
-The CFWC donates over $2 Million annually.
+The Crane Fund for Widows and Children (CFWC) supports nonprofit organizations that provide direct aid to underserved populations in the communities where Crane Company operates or where our associates have meaningful connections.
+Its contributions help address critical issues such as food insecurity, affordable housing, education, healthcare, environmental protection, and animal welfare, among many others.
+Each year, CFWC donates over $4.5 million, making a lasting impact on those in need.

 The Crane Foundation

-Created in 1951, the Crane Foundation, Inc. is a non-profit corporation that focuses its donations on aiding underserved communities, natural disaster relief, and education.
-Donations are made to 501(c)(3)s and equivalent foreign organizations, working with partners such as the Red Cross and Red Crescent societies.
-The Foundation supports Crane associates through a matching gifts program as well; providing a 1:1 match for any donation made by an associate to an accredited US educational institution.
+Established in 1951, the Crane Foundation, Inc. is a nonprofit organization dedicated to supporting disaster relief efforts and education.
+It provides funding to qualified charities, and partners with groups such as the Red Cross and Red Crescent societies, Americares, and World Central Kitchen.
+The Crane Foundation also supports company associates through a matching gifts program, offering a 1:1 match for donations made to accredited U.S. educational institutions.

 Partnerships Honoring Our Founder